Don’t mess with Texas® Trash-Off

 Don’t mess with Texas® Trash-Off Toolkit

 Encourage friends, family and colleagues to get involved and help organize the cleanup.
-Create a work event or a Facebook event so interested volunteers can RSVP and you can easily communicate with attendees.
-Spread the word through email, social media and e-invites.
-You can also print and post these event flyers in the area.
+Create a Facebook event so interested volunteers can RSVP, and you can easily communicate with attendees.
+Spread the word through email, social media, and e-invites.
+You can also print and post event flyers in the area.

 Establish a point-person to stay at the check-in station in case of health emergencies or any late arrivals.